Internet Matters

 What to watch out for

 Child accounts restrict the social aspects of Duolingo, but if your child is aged 13 or older, they will be able to follow other users, and other users can comment on your child’s updates.
-Strangers seeking to do harm could use this feature to try and get your child to talk to them on other platforms, and this poses a risk for children.
+Strangers seeking to do harm could use this feature to try and get your child to talk to them on other platforms.
 Encouraging your child to talk to you about their digital life will help you stay aware about anyone contacting them online.

-The game-like nature of Duolingo could also cause children to spend excessive amounts of time on the app.
-Users are given challenges that incentivise using the app, such as a goal to complete a certain amount of lessons within one week, so monitoring their screen time is recommended.
+The game-like nature of Duolingo could cause children to spend excessive amounts of time on the app.
+Users are given challenges that incentivise using the app, such as a goal to complete a certain amount of lessons within one week.
+Because of this, you should monitor their screen time.